LyssnaGet paid to test

 Five second testing

-Philips Lighting used a five second test on one of its microsite home pages to see if users could quickly grasp its purpose at a glance.
+• Philips Lighting used a five second test on one of its microsite home pages to see if users could quickly grasp its purpose at a glance.
+The results showed that a large percentage of people did not correctly understand what the website was about, allowing them to make quick changes to improve this.

 From testing to results: How usability testing shapes better products